NiskashY/AirlineTicketSales/README.md

 # AirlineTicketSales
 Console app with admin and users accounts.
-You can buy, track and seerach for tickets.
+You can buy, track and seerach for airpline tickets.
+/ Information stored in files in computer not in data base ( /